Guilbert21/DI-BOOTCAMP_JS/README.md

 ## Connect with Me

 Have a witty joke, a JavaScript meme, or just want to chat about the wonders of semicolons?
-Slide into my DMs on [Twitter](https://twitter.com/yourcodingbuddy) or [LinkedIn](https://www.linkedin.com/in/francois-antoni0/).
+Slide into my DMs on [LinkedIn](https://www.linkedin.com/in/guilbert-fran%C3%A7ois-060470261/).

 ## Parting Words